-- 1. Applicants will be admitted as full-time, part-time or distance-learning students. - All full-time students shall, for the duration of a programme taught solely in St Andrews, be resident within a commutable distance of St Andrews in accordance with the Location of Study policy.

-3. Students may request a change of status if they can satisfy the Dean of Faculty that it is appropriate.
+- 1. Applicants will be admitted as full-time, part-time or distance-learning students. - 2.
+All full-time students shall, for the duration of a programme taught solely in St Andrews, be resident within a commutable distance of St Andrews in accordance with the Location of Studies policy. - 3.
+Students may request a change to their mode of study if they can satisfy the Assistant Vice-Principal (Provost) that it is appropriate.

 IV.
-Nature and Duration of the Postgraduate Taught Programme
+Nature and Duration of the postgraduate taught programme

-- 1. The Senatus Academicus, on the recommendation of the Dean of Faculty, shall prescribe the subjects in which taught programmes may be offered. - 2.
-The Dean of Faculty shall approve, for each programme, the modules which are available to students on that programme and, for each module, the method of assessment and the credits to be awarded to a student who gains a pass grade in that module. - 3.
+1. The Senatus Academicus, on the recommendation of the Assistant Vice-Principal (Provost), shall prescribe the subjects in which postgraduate taught programmes may be offered.

+- The Assistant Vice-Principal (Provost) shall approve, for each programme, the modules which are available to students on that programme and, for each module, the method of assessment and the credits to be awarded to a student who gains a pass grade in that module. - 3.
 The assessment for a module shall be by examination, by continuous assessment of course work, or by a combination of both. - 4.
-The Head of School (or delegated representative) shall appoint a person to supervise the student's dissertation research studies, to whom the student shall report at least monthly and on such other occasions as the supervisor may require.
+The Head of School shall appoint a person to supervise the student's dissertation research studies, to whom the student shall report at least monthly and on such other occasions as the supervisor may require.
 In exceptional circumstances, the Head of School may appoint an additional supervisor from within or outwith the University.
-Where a student requires to study for a period outwith St Andrews, the Dean of Faculty shall appoint an additional external supervisor.
+Where a student requires to study for a period outwith St Andrews, the Assistant Vice-Principal (Provost) shall appoint an additional external supervisor.